Cefn Druids A.F.C.

-Cefn Druids Association Football Club (Clwb Pêl-droed Derwyddon Cefn) is an association football team based in the village of Cefn Mawr, Wrexham.
+Cefn Druids Association Football Club (Clwb Pêl-droed Derwyddon Cefn) is a football team based in the village of Cefn Mawr, Wrexham.

 The club was founded in 1872 by Llewelyn Kenrick who would later go on to found the Football Association of Wales.
 Following several mergers through the club's history, in 1992 it became Cefn Druids AFC with the amalgamation of Cefn Albion F.C. and Druids United.
 The club is one of the oldest and most successful in Wales, winning the Welsh Cup 8 times and competing in 14 finals, most recently in 2012.
 The club has seen a resurgence in recent times with a successful run in the top flight, securing their best ever league finish and winning the European Play-Off, taking them into the Europa League for the second time.